nate-lavoy/post-quantum-crypto-demo/README.md

 python3 cleanup.py
 ```

+  - Removes all generated keys (Kyber and RSA)
+  - Removes all ciphertexts and shared secrets
+  - Removes encrypted/decrypted files
-  this is also automatically run every time setup.py is run
+  - This is also automatically run every time setup.py is run

+## Security Notes

+- RSA-3072 matches NIST's recommended security level
+- Kyber1024 provides post-quantum security
+- Keys are combined using SHA-256 for enhanced security
+- Each encryption generates unique session keys
+- All sensitive files are properly cleaned up after use